Quitting cigarettes is tough, we know, but meds can help.

 - The patch.
 Wear it stuck to your skin for a steady dose of nicotine for either 16 or 24 hours.
 Wear it in a different spot day to day.
 Over time, switch to lower-dose patches.
 This is a form of long-acting nicotine replacement therapy; it’s designed to give you a consistent dose of nicotine throughout the day to allow your body to slowly get used to lower levels of nicotine.

 - Lozenges.
 They dissolve in your mouth, like cough drops.
-Lozenges come in 4 mg and 2 mg strengths.
+Lozenges also come in 4 mg and 2 mg strengths.

-Two forms of nicotine replacement are better than one!
-People who smoke every day and try to quit with the help of these products tend to have greater success when they combine the patch and lozenge (or patch and gum), compared with using only one.
-In a “patch plus” strategy, Tindle said, you put the patch on daily and use the gum or lozenge as needed — for example, if you know you’ll have strong cravings after a meal.
+In a “patch plus” strategy, Tindle said, you put the patch on daily and use the gum or lozenge as needed – for example, if you know you’ll have strong cravings after a meal.
 Be aware that the nicotine replacement medications don’t kick in as fast as a cigarette’s nicotine, which is one reason they’re less addictive than cigarettes.
 They can take about 15 to 20 minutes to begin working.

 Prescription medications:

 - Nasal spray.
-This type contains nicotine, which gets into your bloodstream by being absorbed by the lining of your nose.
+This contains nicotine, which gets into your bloodstream by being absorbed by the lining of your nose.
 One spray to each nostril delivers about 1 mg of nicotine.

 - Varenicline, known by the branded name Chantix.
 It is a pill that does not contain nicotine.